 10. Performance – Every coder and admin knows that just because a web page or application works does not necessarily mean that it is right.
 A misconfigured plugin or an image embedded in the wrong size or format might not prevent the site from loading but could slow everything down so much that users abandon the site.
+Make sure to minify scripts, CSS, and HTML.
 There are several free tools to check your performance on the web, and a manual confirmation is fast and easy.

 11. Backup – Create a backup of your site immediately before launch, or better yet, start your automated backup tool.
 Businesses should have an easily accessible backup, but an off-site backup ensures that no location-specific event, like a natural disaster, can keep your site offline.
 It is also worth the few minutes it takes to test that your backup solution is running properly, and be prepared to use it just in case the live launch holds any unpleasant surprises.
 If it does, you will be glad you are ready.

 12. Submit to Google – Google Search Console is a free tool which allows you to direct the search engine’s attention to a certain domain or URL prefix.
 It generally takes a couple of days for the listing to show up in searches.
 The service also includes tools for Search Analytics, email alerts, and URL Inspection.
 Make sure your website’s structure is set up for ideal search engine crawling by building and submitting your XML sitemap specifically.